Closure Expressions #

 func someFunctionWithNonescapingClosure(closure: () -> Void) {

-// Closure is executed directly within the function -> Non-escaping
+// The closure is executed immediately within the function -> Non-Escaping

 closure()

-Logic Explanation: someFunctionWithEscapingClosure adds the closure to the externally defined completionHandlers array.
-This means that after the function finishes execution, the closure still exists in memory and can be called at any time.
-The compiler enforces the @escaping marker to remind the developer of potential memory management risks (especially when capturing self).
+someFunctionWithEscapingClosure adds the closure to an externally defined completionHandlers array.
+This means the closure persists in memory after the function execution ends and could be called at any time.
+The compiler mandates the @escaping marker to remind the developer of potential memory management risks (especially when capturing self).

-Concept Correspondence: C# does not have an explicit distinction like @escaping.
-In C#, all Delegates/Lambdas are objects (Heap Allocated) and inherently possess the ability to “escape”.
+C# does not have an explicit distinction like @escaping.

 Key Differences Analysis:

-• Behavior: Swift defaults to Non-Escaping for optimization (can be allocated on the Stack, no need for Reference Counting).
-C# developers need to get used to this: if your Callback runs asynchronously or is stored for later use, the Swift compiler will error out and require you to add @escaping.
+@escapingis a mandatory syntax requirement in Swift. - Behavior: Swift defaults to Non-Escaping for optimization (can be allocated on the Stack, no need for Reference Counting).
+C# developers need to get used to this: if a Callback is executed asynchronously or stored for later use, the Swift compiler will throw an error requiring you to add

-Overusing @autoclosure can reduce code readability.
-The user might not know that the passed argument will not be evaluated immediately.
+@autoclosurecan reduce code readability.
+The user might not be aware that the passed argument will not be evaluated immediately.

 // Define a function that accepts an autoclosure